+Collaborative Law Statutes, 84 N. C. L. REV. 979, 984 (2006).
 Voluntary disclosure helps to build trust between the parties, a crucial prerequisite to a successful resolution of the collaborative matter.
-PAULINE TESLER, COLLABORATIVE LAW: ACHIEVING EFFECTIVE RESOLUTION IN DIVORCE WITHOUT LITIGATION 98 (2001).
+Pauline Tesler, Collaborative Law: Achieving Effective Resolution in Divorce Without Litigation 98 (2001).
 It is also less expensive than formal discovery.
-Douglas C. Reynolds & Doris F. Tenant, Collaborative Law-An Emerging Practice, 45 BOSTON B. J. 5, Nov./Dec.
+Douglas C. Reynolds & Doris F. Tenant, Collaborative Law-An Emerging Practice, 45 Boston B. J. 5, Nov./Dec.
 2001, at 1.
 Similar requirements have been established for parties in mediation.
-See GA.
+See Ga.
 Sup.
 Ct.
 A.D.R.
 R. app.
 C (7) (2008) (referring to the expectation of parties who participate in mediation "to negotiate in an atmosphere of good faith and full disclosure of matters material to any agreement reached").

-The obligation of voluntary disclosure imposed by Section 12 on parties to a collaborative law process parallels a trend in civil litigation to encourage voluntary disclosure without formal discovery requests early in a matter in the hope of encouraging careful assessment and settlement.
+The obligation of voluntary disclosure imposed by Section 12 on parties to a collaborative law process reflects a trend in civil litigation to encourage voluntary disclosure without formal discovery requests early in a matter in the hope of encouraging careful assessment and settlement.
 Federal Rule of Civil Procedure 26(a), for example, requires that a party to litigation disclose names of witnesses, documents, and computation of damages "without awaiting a discovery request."
 This early automatic disclosures was based on a consensus by advisory committee which drafted the rule that the adversarial discovery process for obtaining information had proven to be unduly time consuming and expensive.
-See generally Fed.
-R. Civ.
+See generally FED.
+R. CIV.
 P. 26(a) advisory committee's note (1993).

-Like section 12, the Federal Rules of Civil Procedure also require parties to supplement or correct a discovery response without request of the other side if "the party learns that in some material respect the disclosure or response is incomplete or incorrect, and if the additional or corrective information has not otherwise been made known to the other parties during the discovery process or in writing..."
-Fed.
-R. Civ.
-P. 26(e)(1), See Argusea LDC v.
+Like section 12, the Federal Rules of Civil Procedure also require parties to supplement or correct a discovery response without request of the other side if "the party learns that in some material respect the disclosure or response is incomplete or incorrect, and if the additional or corrective information has not otherwise been made known to the other parties during the discovery process or in writing" FED.
+R. CIV.
+P. 26(e)(1).
+See Argusea LDC v.
 United States, No. 06-22722-CIV COOKE/BROWN, 2008 U.S. Dist.
 LEXIS 20084 (S.D.F.L.
-2008) (party is not bound by original answer to interrogatories if properly supplemented under 26(e)(1)(A)), Inline Connection Corp. v AOL, 472 F. Supp.
+2008) (party is not bound by original answer to interrogatories if properly supplemented under 26(e)(1)(A)); Inline Connection Corp. v AOL, 472 F. Supp.
 2d.
 604 (D. Del.
 2007) (Evidence not properly amended under Fed.
 R. Civ.
 P. 26(e) may be inadmissible in court).
 Many states impose similar obligations on parties.
 R.I.
-Sup.
-Ct.
-R. Civ.
-P. Form 9 (2007)..
+SUP.
+CT.
+R. CIV.
+P. Form 9 (2007).

 The act does not specify sanctions for a party who does not comply with the requirements of section 12.
 The drafters felt that any attempt to do so would require the act to define "bad faith" failure to disclose.
 The result would be the opposite of what the act seeks to encourage-more resolution of disputes without resort to the courts.
 Court would have to hold contested hearings on whether party conduct met it definition of bad faith failure to disclose before awarding sanctions.
 Such adversarial contests would also require evidence to be presented about what transpired during the collaborative law process which, in turn, would require courts to breach the privilege - and the policy of confidentiality of collaborative law communications - that the UCLA seeks to create.
 See John Lande, Using Dispute System Design Methods to Promote Good Faith Participation in Court-Connected Mediation Programs, 50 UCLA L. REV. 69 (2002) [hereinafter Lande, Good Faith Participation].
-Participation in ADR processes like collaborative law typically does not include the authority to compel one party to provide information to another.
-Jack M. Sabatino, ADR as "Litigation Lite": Procedural and Evidentiary Norms Embedded Within Alternative Dispute Resolution, 47 EMORY L.J.
-1289, 1314 (1998).